DSEI21000-S21/project-product-price-prediction/documents/JM.md

 but this is tough because their sellers are enabled to put just about anything, or any bundle of things, on Mercari's marketplace.
 We need to build an algorithm that automatically suggests the right product prices with the provided user-inputted text descriptions of their products, including details like product category name, brand name, and item condition.

-The reference is from kaggle.
+The reference is gotten from Kaggle.

 **B. Is the hypothesis/problem stated clearly ("The What")?**